rmrk-team/evm/docs/RMRK/access/Ownable.md

-# OwnableLock
+# Ownable

 *RMRK team*

-> OwnableLock
+> Ownable

-A minimal ownable lock smart contract.
+A minimal ownable smart contractf or owner and contributors.

+*This smart contract is based on &quot;openzeppelin&#39;s access/Ownable.sol&quot;.*

 ## Methods